FAQ

 Learning CPR can help you save the life of someone who is in cardiac/respiratory arrest.
 It can also help you feel more confident in emergency situations, and it is a valuable skill to have in both personal and professional settings.

 No, not unless required by your employer/licensing agency.
 Everyone can learn how to perform CPR.
-This would fall under the “Friends & Family” class we offer.
+This would fall under the “Friends & Family CPR” class we offer.

 This will be sent to you via e-mail up to 10 days after the class.
-If you have taken the class and have not received your card please reach out to info@DesMoinesCPR.com
+If you have taken the class and have not received your card please visit this website.

 Each class will be catered to the skill level of the individuals in the group.
 Classes range from 1 hr – 4 hours.
-Friends & Family class is 1-1.5 hours.
-Heartsaver can take anywhere from 2.5-4 hours.
+Friends & Family CPR classes are scheduled for 1.5 hours.
+Heartsaver classes can take anywhere from 2.5-4 hours.
 BLS runs 2.5-4 hours.
-BLS (Heartcode, blended learning) can take 45 mins – 1.5 hours.
+BLS (Heartcode – blended learning) skills assessments can take 45 mins – 1.5 hours.

 Any activity you are concerned about should be discussed with your healthcare provider first.
 However, classes can be accommodated to fit your physical limitations.
 Traditional classes include kneeling down by the manikin to do chest compressions.